d3x0r/STFRPhysics/LightSpeedExperiment.md

 10,000ns is 10,000 ft which is about 2 miles; which is a total span of 4 files with 2 emitters and a detector.

+## Data Evaluation

+Events from a single detector, and the related timestamps are a stream.
+The streams are mostly independant.
+Starting with a pulse, subtracting the timestamp from itself biases the tick to 0.
+Each stream is biased to 0 itself; this syncrhonizes the pulses at a specific point.
+This may be a average case, or a worst case or somewhere inbetween.
+One stream should be slightly ahead of the 0, and have at a positive offset, this stream is delayed; the other stream should be behind 0, and have a negative offset that is the same as the positive from that point.
+This offset will go toward a maximum case and then to an average case.
+Given that only alignment in a very specific direction produces THE worst case, random chance will be that there will be little deviation from average and just be +/-0.
+Any progressive skew that does not go away is probably from a slightly different gravitational gradient; though slight differences in north latitude will also skew the clock time, from a difference in linear rate while the earth rotates.

 ## Alternative deployments